vimona3ds/diverge-3/docs/features/visual_system.md

 - For visual nodes, all parameters must match exactly with the technique parameters in both name and type
 - Always use specific union types for enum-like string parameters instead of generic strings
 - When fixing type errors, examine the underlying interface and follow it precisely
+- For feedback effects, track connection state to reset the effect when inputs are reconnected
+- Process nodes require more careful handling of input texture availability than source nodes